This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 There will come a point in time when your child with cerebral palsy becomes an adult.
-Transitioning to adulthood comes with struggles for everyone, but kids with cerebral palsy are particularly vulnerable.
+Transitioning to adulthood can be more challenging for a child with cerebral palsy.
 Focus on education, job training, and independent skills to make the transition easier.

 The Goal of Moving from Childhood to Adulthood